-'''

-Summary Syntax errors and/or placeholder mismatches in ICU MessageFormat strings.
+Syntax errors and/or placeholder mismatches in ICU MessageFormat strings.

-'''

-Check class weblate.checks.icu.ICUMessageFormatCheck
+weblate.checks.icu.ICUMessageFormatCheck

-Flag to enable icu-message-format
+icu-message-format

-Flag to ignore ignore-icu-message-format
+ignore-icu-message-format

+Interpolation example

-Interpolation example There {number, plural, one {is one apple} other {are apples}}.
+There {number, plural, one {is one apple} other {are # apples}}.

 This check has support for both pure ICU MessageFormat messages as well as ICU with simple XML tags.
-You can configure the behavior of this check by using icu-flags:\, either by opting into XML support or by disabling certain sub-checks.
+You can configure the behavior of this check by using icu-flags:, either by opting into XML support or by disabling certain sub-checks.
 For example, the following flag enables XML support while disabling validation of plural sub-messages: